osisoft/AVEVA-Adapter-BACnet-Docs/V1/Health/Adapter health for BACnet.md

 # Adapter health

-PI Adapters produce different kinds of health data, which can be egressed to different health endpoints.
-For details, see the following sections.
+PI Adapters produce different kinds of health data that can be egressed to different health endpoints.

 ## Available health data